-Diagnostic test mode Function ENGINE A/T ABS AIR BAG SMART EN- TRANCE IVIS (NATS)1 IVCS2 Configura- tion The IVCS system can be set up in the demonstration mode to confirm system operation.
-Various data related to both the Communicator Response Center contract and cellular provider can be written/rewritten in this mode. х x: Applicable
+Diagnostic test mode Function ENGINE A/T ABS AIR BAG ASCD SMART EN- TRANCE IVIS (NATS)1 IVCS2 Function check "Remote door unlock function" of IVCS system can be checked in this mode. x Registered data Display the VIN, etc. data registered in the IVCS unit. x Configura- tion The IVCS system can be set up in the dem- onstration mode to confirm system opera- tion.
+Various data related to both the Communica- tor Response Center contract and cellular provider can be written/rewritten in this mode. x x: Applicable